 - Plain yogurt, kefir, or suitable alternative (see tips)

-- Add-in colouring ingredients.
-Spirulina powder (green), beetroot powder (red), and yogurt (white) are used in the pictured treats.
+- Dog-friendly natural colouring ingredients.
+I used spirulina powder (green), beetroot powder (red), and plain yogurt (white) for colours while making these marbled Christmas pupsicle treats.

-If you are using a thick-style yogurt, you may find it helpful to water the mixture down for easier filling.
-You can also do this if you’d like the treats to be a little lighter and less indulgent.
+When making pupsicles, diluting thick mixtures can make filling your moulds a little easier.
+You can also do this if you’d like the treats to be a little less indulgent.
 Shhh… Don’t tell the dogs!
-When making marbled pupsicles, I like to start with thick mixtures and then dilute them a little for the final filling.
-This helps avoid unwanted air bubbles or gaps.
-I’ll talk more about that below.
+When making marbled pupsicles, I like to start with thick mixtures (undiluted greek yogurt and colourings here) and then dilute the mixtures a little for the final filling.
+The thick dollops create distinct colours and the diluted final fills help avoid unwanted air bubbles or gaps.
+I’ll talk more about that in the instructions below.

-I wanted to used mashed berries fresh from the garden in my red, but Humphrey and his visiting furfriends had pretty much cleared out every ripe berry.
+I went out to harvest some berries from our garden to puree into in my red, but Humphrey and his visiting furfriends had pretty much cleared out every ripe berry.
 Rascals!
-I managed to find two berries to mash and combined those with a tiny splash of plain cherry juice, just for a extra scent and flavour, but they’d be fine with just the base yogurt and natural colourings too.
-Plain diluted yogurt is one of our quick and simple favs.
+I managed to find two little berries to mash with a tiny splash of plain cherry juice, just for a extra scent and flavour, but the pupsiles would be a-ok with just the base yogurt and natural colourings.
+Plain diluted yogurt or kefir are some of our our quick and simple favs for pupsicle treats.

 Making the Treats:

 - Combine ingredients for each individual colour in separate bowls.
 Mix well.
 Do not add extra liquid to further dilute the mixtures at this stage, unless necessary.
-Keeping thinks a bit thick will help to keep the initial dollops apart so you can create a more distinct marble.
+As explained above, keeping things a bit thick will help to keep the initial dollops apart so you can create a more distinct marble of different colours.

 - If using a flexible silicon mould, place it on a portable solid surface of some sort before filling.
 I like to use a cutting board.
 This makes it easy to transport and place in the freezer.
 It’s also perfect for tapping before freezing (see below).